neefasa/dsp/lessons/statistics/3-1-actual_biased.md

 Actual Mean: 1.024205155043831
 Biased Mean: 2.403679100664282

 As predicted larger families would be over represented if a sampling was taken amoung children.
 No childrenless families would be represented.
-As we can see from the plot of the actual data, no children is the most probable.
+As we can see from the plot of the actual data, families with no children is the most probable.